tedwards947/es6-react-workshop/class.md

         <li ng-repeat="name in names">{{name}}</li>
 </ol>
 ```
-This is pretty declarative and is one of Angular's best features.
+This is pretty declarative and its terseness is one of Angular's best features.
 Unfortunately, there's a lot of magic behind the scenes, and if you want to customize
 the iterator, it can be quite complex to write your own directive.